transcom/mymove/docs/adr/0049-etag-for-child-updates.md

 ## Decision Outcome

-We will make a new endpoint for child updates so they can be updated separated with the correct E-tag.
+We will make a new endpoint for child updates so they can be updated separately with the correct E-tag.

 Currently this is just true for address and agent updates.